nshroff7/ArintraIntake/README.md

 # API documentation

+Documentation for APIs for patient intake.

+- [ ] [For details refer Arintra] (https://arintra.com)

 ## Getting started

-Arintra is a patient intake solution.

-Low-code integration platform to capture patient details.
+Arintra is a patient intake solution to capture patient details intelligently.

+This can be embedded within you platform via low-code integration.

+These details include
+- History of Presenting Illness
+- Consent forms
+- Patient demographics
+- Past Medical History

 ## APIs